cldiaz21/l-sinner-web/README.md

 npm run build
 ```

-### Deploy to Netlify/Vercel:
+### Deploy to Vercel:
-1. Connect your GitHub repository
+1. Connect your GitHub repository to Vercel
-2. Set build command: `npm run build`
-3. Set publish directory: `build`
-4. Add environment variables if using EmailJS
+2. Configure environment variables in Vercel dashboard
+3. Deploy automatically on push to main branch

+See `VERCEL_DEPLOY.md` for detailed deployment instructions.

 ## 📝 Configuration

 ### EmailJS Setup

-1. Create an account at [EmailJS](https://www.emailjs.com/)
-2. Create an email service
-3. Create an email template
-4. Add your credentials to `.env` file
+See `INSTRUCCIONES_EMAILJS.md` for detailed EmailJS configuration instructions.

+### Supabase Setup

+See `INSTRUCCIONES_SUPABASE.md` and `SUPABASE_STORAGE_SETUP.md` for Supabase configuration.

 ### Language Configuration